-When you create a new AD application, Veeam Backup for Microsoft Office 365 automatically registers this application in Microsoft Azure Active Directory of your Office 365 organization.
-After you create an application, Veeam Backup for Microsoft Office 365 automatically adds this application to the backup configuration.
-Each added application helps you reduce throttling during a backup of Microsoft SharePoint and OneDrive for Business data.
-For more information about AD applications, see this Microsoft article.
+When you create a new Azure AD application, Veeam Backup for Microsoft 365 automatically registers this application in Azure Active Directory of your Microsoft 365 organization.
+After you create an application, Veeam Backup for Microsoft 365 automatically adds this application to the backup configuration.
+For more information about Azure AD applications, see this Microsoft article.

-To create AD applications and add them to the backup configuration, do the following:
+To create Azure AD applications and add them to the backup configuration, do the following:

 - Open the Organizations view.

-- In the inventory pane, right-click a Microsoft Office 365 organization with enabled security defaults and select Manage backup applications.
+- In the inventory pane, right-click a Microsoft 365 organization with modern app-only authentication and select Manage backup applications.

-- In the Backup Applications Manager click Create.
+- In the Backup Applications Manager window, click Create.

-- In the Create Application window, enter a name that you want to use for the Azure AD application and choose an SSL certificate for secure communications between Veeam Backup for Microsoft Office 365 and your application.
-For more information on how to install a certificate, see SSL Certificates.
+- Enter a name that you want to use for the Azure AD application and specify an SSL certificate for secure communications between Veeam Backup for Microsoft 365 and your application.
+For more information on how to install a certificate, see Installing SSL Certificates.

-Veeam Backup for Microsoft Office 365 will automatically register the specified certificate in your Microsoft Azure Active Directory and assign this certificate to the AD application.
-In addition, Veeam Backup for Microsoft Office 365 automatically grants the Sites.FullControl.All permission to the application.
+Veeam Backup for Microsoft 365 will automatically register the specified certificate in your Azure Active Directory and assign this certificate to the Azure AD application.
+In addition, Veeam Backup for Microsoft 365 automatically grants the Sites.FullControl.All permission to the application.

-- In the Create Application window, click Copy Code to copy an authentication code.
+- Click Copy code to copy an authentication code.

-- On the Microsoft Azure device logon page, paste the code that you have copied and sign in to Azure.
+- On the Sign in to your account webpage, paste the code that you have copied and sign in to Microsoft Azure.

-Make sure to log in with the user account that has the Global Administrator role.
+Make sure to sign in with the user account that has the Global Administrator role.
 For more information about this role, see this Microsoft article.

-- Return to the Create Application window and click Finish.
+- Return to the Create Application wizard and click Finish.